nomatteus/ruten.ca-jekyll/_posts/2013-03-13-google-reader-is-shutting-down-these-are-the-best-reader-alternatives.markdown

-_Most of the services above seem to be having issues with the amount of traffic fueled by the Google Reader closure.
-I'm sure this will only be temporary, but it prevented me from actually trying out some of the sites._
+*Most of the services above seem to be having issues with the amount of traffic fueled by the Google Reader closure.
+I'm sure this will only be temporary, but it prevented me from actually trying out some of the sites.*

+*Update* (March 29, 2013): Just heard about another option that looks pretty good: [Feedbin.me](https://feedbin.me/).